saphcarter/italian_3200_project/Project_Acceptance_Test.md

 ### 1.2 Conditions Of The Testing:

-Data is entered automatically with test script.
-- Needs to have functionality for audio recording.
+- Users must have an understanding of basic functionality provided to them.
--
+- The test will be performed under regular application run time conditions.
+- All testing will be performed using the same laptop/environment.

 ### 1.3 Test Descriptions

 #### 1.3.1 Test Correct Input for Self Evaluation

 Procedure:

+1. User is provided with the application running on a laptop.
-1. User is directed to provide a score that is an integer between 1 to 100.
+2. User is directed to provide a score that is an integer between 0 to 100.

 Expected Input Data: User is prompted for an Integer value (`Range 0 - 100`).
 Example: `70`.
 Expected Output Data: Success
 Expected System Message: `successfully committed to database`

 #### 1.3.2 Test Incorrect Input for Self Evaluation

 Procedure:

+1. User is provided with the application running on a laptop.
-1. User is directed to provide a score that is less than 1.
+2. User is directed to provide a score that is less than 0.
-2. User is then directed to enter a non integer value.
+3. User is then directed to enter a non integer value.

 Expected Input Data: User is prompted for an Integer value (`Range 0 - 100`).
-Example:`-1`, `105`.
+Example:`-1`, `ABCD`.
 Expected Output Data: Error
 Expected System Message: `integer out of range`, `non integer value`

 #### 1.3.3 Gather usability data for self evaluation.

+Procedure:

+1. User is provided with the application running on a laptop.
+2. User is asked to record themselves using the application record functionality.
+3. User is directed to score themselves with an integer between 0 to 100.
+4. User is then directed to enter this value into the application as the self evaluation score.
+5. User is then provided with a short questionairre.

+The data would be collected using an online form presented on a laptop.
+The data collected would be annonymous.
+Once data is collected, teh results will be analysed to make decisions to improve the usability and likeability of the self evaluation system.</br>

+Expected Input Data:
+- User is prompted for an Integer value (`Range 0 - 100`).
+Example: `70`.
+Data would be recorded as ordinal data (Strongly Disagree, Disagree, Neutral, Agree, Strongly Agree)</br>

+Example Questions:
+1. I feel that a numbered score is a good way of evaluating pronounciation.
+2. I would prefer a rating system that did not use numbers.
+3. The rating range (0-100) is too large.
+4. The rating range (0-100) is too small.

 #### 1.3.4 Test Generated Score with speaking audio file.

+Procedure:

+1. Audio file is
+2. User is asked to record themselves using the application record functionality.
+3. User is directed to score themselves with an integer between 0 to 100.
+4. User is then directed to enter this value into the application as the self evaluation score.
+5. User is then provided with a short questionairre.

 #### 1.3.5 Test Generated Score with Client provided speaking file.

+Procedure:

+1. User is provided with the application running on a laptop.
+2. User is asked to record themselves using the application record functionality.
+3. User is asked to submit recording.
+4. User is provided with a generated similarity score.
+5. User is then provided with a short questionairre.

+The data would be collected using an online form presented on a laptop.
+The data collected would be annonymous.
+Once data is collected, teh results will be analysed to make decisions to improve the usability and likeability of the self evaluation system.</br>

 # Test 2